 Overview

 Rendering Methods

-It is a core principle of UIX that code can be used interchangably on the frontend and backend.
-This means that most components and JSX element definitions can either be created on the frontend (commmonly known as 'client-side rendering') or on the backend (commonly known as 'server-side rendering').
+It is a core principle of UIX that code can be used interchangeably on the frontend and the backend.
+This means that most components and JSX element definitions can either be created either on the frontend (commonly known as 'client-side rendering') or on the backend (commonly known as 'server-side rendering').

-This chapter will explain the different rendering methods for server-side rendering (that can mostly be used interchangably).
+This chapter explains the different rendering methods for server-side rendering (which are mostly interchangeable).

 Note

 The rendering modes discussed in this chapter are not supported for frontend (client-side) rendering.
-Using rendering modes on the frontend will not lead to errors to keep compatibility, but they don't have any effect with regards to performance and loading times.
+Using the rendering modes on the frontend doesn't introduce any compatibility issues, but it does affect performance and loading times.

+Overview